 My main reason for not loving this book is the subtle creepiness, but I also didn’t enjoy the romance.
 It seemed a bit unnecessary, and I would have preferred if Jonny and Neve had stayed as friends instead.
 Their forced relationship takes away from the impact of the story in my opinion, and the love triangle is kind of pointless.
 Instructions for a Secondhand Heart would have been much better without all the extraneous drama.

-Instructions for a Secondhand Heart is an intriguing story about grief and a second chance at life.
+Instructions for a Secondhand Heart by Tamsyn Murray is an intriguing story about grief and a second chance at life.
 I have mixed feelings about the main characters, and I just couldn’t really connect with them.
 Jonny’s borderline creepy actions and the forced romance take away from the story, and I definitely feel like the book could have been better.

-Book Quotes: INstructions for a Secondhand Heart
+Quotes: INstructions for a Secondhand Heart

 My name is Jonny Webb and I am a robot.
 Last summer, my heart stopped for three and a half minutes.